↑

 They are actively rejecting His Lordship and teaching and living out their desires and lusts.

-And, we can’t expect them to behave like a Christian.
+And we can’t expect them to behave like a Christian.

 The word scoffer is an active verb.
-It means to mock or scorn – and it can translate in Hebrew as an ambassador.
+It means to mock or scorn, and in Hebrew, it can translate as an ambassador.
 These people are pulled to action.

 We’re told to expect them, but we don’t have to stand there and take it or continue to try to convince them to listen to us.